 - The previous Bangladesh Nationalist Party (BNP) govt. headed by Begum Khaleda Zia was not very receptive to India’s concern.

-- The cooperation between the two nations facilitated the finalisation of land boundary agreement.
+- The cooperation between the two nations facilitated the finalization of the land boundary agreement.

 - The Teesta River water deal as anticipated will help Delhi get more political leverage which it thinks is necessary to check the rising influence of China in the Bay of Bengal region.